Skip to main content

 🧠 Real-World Notes

-• The RLC-810A is often a strong general-purpose Blue Iris camera when kept on a stable baseline
+• The RLC-810A is a strong general-purpose Blue Iris camera when kept on a stable baseline

-• Wide scenes can reduce practical detail, even at high resolution
+• Wide scenes can reduce usable detail even at high resolution

-• Placement and field of view often matter more than simply pushing image settings higher
+• Placement and field of view often matter more than simply increasing image settings

 ⚠️ Common Mistakes